 Top Five DC Comics Annual Themes

-Top Five Month (check here to see an archive of all the top five lists featured so far this month) continues with a look at the top annual themes for DC Comics.
+Top Five Month (check here to see an archive of all the top five lists featured so far) continues with a look at the top annual themes for DC Comics.
 From 1991-2001, DC’s Annuals all had an overall theme.
 Here are the top five…

 This year was just the members of the JLA’s Annuals telling a story about, well, apes and the Justice League (a big plot point was various characters being turned into apes)